sarsamurmu/zusty/pages/src/docs/general/customization-scss.md

 // End of METHOD: 1

 // METHOD: 2.
 Just Import What you need
-// First of all import core items
+// First of all import base styles and theme color's css version
+@import "../node_modules/zusty/scss/core/base-styles";
-@import "../node_modules/zusty/scss/core/";
+@import "../node_modules/zusty/scss/core/theme-colors-css";

 // Then Import Just What you need
 // If You just want Buttons then